rayct/zet/docs/1094/README.md

 *Remember, these quotes are meant to convey the negative aspects of selfishness and gluttony and are not endorsements of such behaviors.*

-―――
+---

 Documentation By: **Raymond C. TURNER**

-Last Update: Tuesday 19th September 2023
+Last Update: Friday 22nd September 2023